jporeilly/Ansible/Labs/01 Install & Configuration/01 Install/install.md

 **Python 3**
 It is recommended to install Python3 to ensure that your tasks and commands are executed correctly.
-Howvere, there will be times when you need to switch bewteen the 2 versions due to using an old version of CentOS.
+However, there will be times when you need to switch bewteen the 2 versions due to using an old version of CentOS.
+For the majority of the course we will be using the pre-installed Python 2.75

 check python version:
 ```